arangodb/docs/3.11/foxx-reference-modules-queues.md

   * **maxFailures**: `number | Infinity` (Default: `0`):

     Number of times a single run of a job will be re-tried before it is marked as `"failed"`.
-A negative value or `Infinity` means that the job will be re-tried on failure indefinitely.
+A negative value or `Infinity` means that the job is re-tried on failure indefinitely.

   * **schema**: `Schema` (optional)